-19.4 Salary re-entry - Registered Nurses

-- (a) A Registered Nurse who has completed the re-entry to practice course shall be paid at Registered Nurse Level 1 for the first 1786 hours, or two years, whichever comes first. - (b) Upon completion of the requirements set out in paragraph (i) herein, a Registered Nurse shall then be classified and paid at a level taking into account all previous experience as a Registered Nurse upon evidence of that past experience being provided.
+- 21.3 Salary re-entry Registered Nurses - (i) A Registered Nurse who has completed the re-entry to practice course shall be paid at Registered Nurse Level 1 for the first 1786 hours, or two years, whichever comes first. - (ii) Upon completion of the requirements set out in paragraph (a) herein, a Registered Nurse shall then be classified and paid at a level taking into account all previous experience as a Registered Nurse upon evidence of that past experience being provided.

-19.5 Salary re-entry - Enrolled Nurses

-- (a) An enrolled nurse who has completed the re-entry to practice course shall be paid at Enrolled Nurse second year of service for the first 1786 hours, or two years, whichever comes first. - (b) Upon completion of the requirements set out in paragraph (a) herein, an enrolled nurse shall then be classified and paid at a level taking into account all previous experience as an enrolled nurse upon evidence of that past experience being provided.
+- 21.4 Salary re-entry- Enrolled Nurses - (i) An Enrolled Nurse who has completed the re-entry to practice course shall be paid at Enrolled Nurse second year of service for the first 1786 hours, or two years, whichever comes first. - (ii) Upon completion of the requirements set out in paragraph (a) herein, an Enrolled Nurse shall then be classified and paid at a level taking into account all previous experience as an Enrolled Nurse upon evidence of that past experience being provided.

-20. Payment of wages
+22. Payment of wages

-- 20.1 Employees are responsible for registering their start and finish times within the electronic rostering system.
-Wages will be paid fortnightly no later than Thursday. - When a pay day falls on a public holiday wages shall be paid on the last working day before the public holiday. - 20.3 The pay day shall not be varied, except after consultation with employees and an agreed phasing-in period. - 20.4 Employees will be paid by electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - 20.5 Where employment is terminated summarily or on giving the prescribed notice all wages owing shall, where practicable will be paid as soon as possible or by the next pay run.
+- 22.1 Salary increases during the life of this agreement are set out in Schedule B. - 22.2 Employees are responsible for registering their start and finish times within the electronic rostering system.
+Wages will be paid fortnightly no later than Thursday. - 22.3 When a pay day falls on a public holiday wages shall be paid on the last working day before the public holiday. - 22.4 The pay day shall not be varied, except after consultation with employees and an agreed phasing-in period. - 22.5 Employees will be paid by electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - 22.6 Where employment is terminated summarily or on giving the prescribed notice all wages owing shall, where practicable will be paid as soon as possible or by the next pay run.

-Late payment of wages
+22.7 Late payment of wages